lambdacoffee/KassonLib/README.md

 # KassonLib
-up-to-date version of Kasson Lab collection of viral assay analysis automation
+up-to-date version of Kasson Tool - a Kasson Lab analysis semi-automated workflow
-***
-Pardon the appearance, currently under construction.
-Come back soon!
-***

 Requirements for work flow & processing imaging data:
   - Either Fiji or ImageJ (Fiji is preferred as this supports additional plugins that will not be available in ImageJ)